Ronak3899/WordPress-Magic-Login-Form/README.md

 3. Save the changes.

 ## Usage
-1. Insert the magic login form shortcode [magic_login_form] into any post or page where you want the form to appear.
+1. Insert the magic login form shortcode [magic_login] into any post or page where you want the form to appear.
 2. Users enter their email address and submit the form.
 3. If the email address is registered, a magic login link will be sent to the user's email.
 4. The user clicks on the link to log in automatically.